 PR regulates different miRNAs in BC.
-Among them, miR-29 and mi-R 200 families are involved in BCSC formation. miR-29 family includes three members, miR-29 a, b and c, which are all down-regulated by progestins in BC.
-Such down-regulation is linked to an increase the transcription factor KLF4, as well as CD44 and CK5 with the subsequent de-differentiation of cells[74].
-It has also shown that the progestin-induced increase of GATA3 results in miR-29b down-regulation and subsequent increase BCSC population[75].
-Again, miR-200 family includes miR-141 is down-regulated by PR. miR-141 increases the CD44+ and CK5+ cell population, while reducing PR and Stat-5 levels, two important transcription factors implicated in the control of mammary cell fate[76].
+Among them, miR-29 and mi-R 200 families are involved in BCSCs formation.
+The miR-29 family includes three members, miR-29 a, b and c, which are all down-regulated by progestins in BC.
+Such down-regulation is linked to an increase in the transcription factor KLF4, as well as CD44 and CK5, with the subsequent de-differentiation of cells[74].
+It has also been shown that the progestin-induced increase of GATA3 results in miR-29b down-regulation, and a subsequent increase in the BCSC population[75].
+Again, the miR-200 family includes miR-141, which is down-regulated by PR. miR-141 increases the CD44+ and CK5+ cell population, while reducing PR and Stat-5 levels, two important transcription factors implicated in the control of mammary cell fate[76].

 There are no studies about miRNA regulation by AR in BCSCs.
-Few data have shown that AR is responsible for miRNA down-regulation[77]n ER-/PR-/AR+ cells, AR up-regulates the pro-differentiation miRNA let7a, which, in turn, inhibits cell proliferation by downregulating c-MYC and K-Ras[78].
+Few obtained data have shown that AR is responsible for miRNA down-regulation[77].
+In ER-/PR-/AR+ cells, AR up-regulates the pro-differentiation of miRNA let7a, which, in turn, inhibits cell proliferation by downregulating c-MYC and K-Ras[78].

-Altogether, the findings reported indicate that ER and PR upregulate miRNA levels involved in CSC formation and differentiation.
-As such, they represent excellent targets to impair CSC formation and likely BC recurrence.
+Altogether, the findings reported here indicate that ER and PR upregulate miRNA levels involved in CSCs formation and differentiation.
+As such, they represent excellent targets to impair CSCs formation and, likely, BC recurrence.

 CONCLUDING REMARKS AND FUTURE DIRECTIONS

 A growing number of studies is trying to clarify the role of BCSCs in BC pathogenesis and progression.
-Although interest in the study of BCSCs is currently , it is not yet well known how these cells work within the cancer and engaged pathways.
+Although interest in the study of BCSCs is currently high, it is not yet well known how these cells work within the cancer, and the identity of the engaged pathways.

-Based on the stemell hypothesis, cancer might arise from cell population with stem of self-renewal.
-Such property can already owned by cells or be acquired.
-As such, cancers from these cells are organized in a hierarchical fashion, in which SCs or stem-like cells drive the malignant process and generate a population of non-renewing cells that regulate the cancer bulk[79].
+Based on the stem cell hypothesis, cancer might arise from a cell population with the stem property of self-renewal.
+Such a property can already be owned by cells or can be acquired.
+As such, cancers originating from these cells are organized in a hierarchical fashion, in which SCs or stem-like cells drive the malignant process and generate a population of non-renewing cells that regulate the cancer bulk[79].

 Less is known about the role of SSRs in SCs.
-Despite some reports that ERs are not expressed in BCSCs, many studies concerning the expression and role of this receptor have been published, with very conflicting data.
-The classical isoform of ER acts, for instance, through a genomic miRNA expression and SC phenotype, while the ERvariant ER 36 or GPR30 may act through non-genomic pathways, thereby contributing to cell dedifferentiation, tumor metastases and therapy resistance.
-Surprisingly, ER is commonly considered a stemness marker in BCSCs.
-Its targeting by specific antagonists can be envisaged as mono or combinatorial therapy in clinical management of BC.
+Despite the fact that some reports claim that ERs are not expressed in BCSCs, many studies concerning the expression and role of this receptor have been published, with very conflicting data.
+The classical isoform of ER acts, for instance, through a genomic pathway that regulates miRNA expression and SC phenotype, while the ER variant, ER 36 or GPR30, may act through non-genomic pathways, thereby contributing to cell dedifferentiation, tumor metastases and therapy resistance.
+Surprisingly, ER is commonly considered a stemness marker in BCSCs.
+Its targeting by specific antagonists can be envisaged as mono or combinatorial therapy in the clinical management of BC.

-Both PR isoforms seem play a pivotal role in BCSC expansion and proliferation and tightly linked to metastatic and malignant properties.
-In this way, deepen knowledge of the machinery controlled by PR in BCSCs might be a big step forward to BC relapse and inhibit the growth of BC resistant to currently employed therapies.
-The role of AR and data about its behavior in BCSCs are very scant.
-Therefore, it is very to draw any conclusion concerning the role of this receptor in BCSCs.
+Both PR isoforms seem to play a pivotal role in BCSC expansion and proliferation, and are tightly linked to BC metastatic and malignant properties.
+In this way, deepened knowledge of the machinery controlled by PR in BCSCs might be a big step forward to predict BC relapse and inhibit the growth of BCs resistant to currently employed therapies.
+The role of AR remains uncertain, and data about its behavior in BCSCs are very scant.
+Therefore, it is very difficult to draw any conclusions concerning the role of this receptor in BCSCs.